Life After Chapter 13 Bankruptcy

 Learn how to rebuild credit after Chapter 13 bankruptcy.

-Rebuilding Credit and Avoiding Another Bankruptcy
+Rebuilding Credit and Avoiding Another Chapter 13 Bankruptcy

 Checking for Credit Report Mistakes

 Errors on your credit report can be harmful when rebuilding credit.
 You'll want to obtain a copy of your credit report and review it carefully for any mistakes.
-You can get a free report from each of the major credit reporting bureaus once per year at AnnualCreditReport.com.
+You can get a free report from each major credit reporting bureau once per year at AnnualCreditReport.com.
 Ordering one report every four months is usually the right approach.
 That way, you can check on requested changes without incurring additional costs.

 Opening and Maintaining New Accounts

-After obtaining new credit cards, you'll want to keep your accounts current by making timely payments each month.
-It's also a good idea to keep a balance no higher than 30% of your available limit.
+After obtaining new credit cards, you should keep your accounts current by making timely payments each month and keeping a balance below 30% of your available limit.
+Learn about the differences between secured and unsecured debt.

 Changing Spending Habits